-- ➤ People have been making buildings for thousands of years, and there are many classic examples to draw upon.
-We have been making Software systems for a Relatively short time, and few are considered classics. - Alexander gives an order in which his patterns should be used; we have not. - Alexander's patterns emphasize the problems they adderss, - where as design patterns describes the solutions in more detail. - Alexander claims his patterns will generate complete buildings.
+People have been making buildings for thousands of years, and there are many classic examples to draw upon.
+We have been making Software systems for a buildings.
+We do not claim that our patterns will generate complete programs.

+Relatively short time, and few are considered classics.

+- Alexander gives an order in which his patterns should be used; we have not. - > Alexander's patterns emphasize the problems they adderss, - > where as design patterns describes the solutions in more detail. - > Alexander claims his patterns will generate complete methodologies who Gives step-by-step rules for design,